KumuT5/Salary-Analyzer/README.md

 The goal of this project is to understand how different factors influence salary in the tech/data industry.

 **Key questions explored:**

-++ How does experience impact salary?
+-How does experience impact salary?

-++ Which job titles earn the highest?
+-Which job titles earn the highest?

-++ Does education level affect compensation?
+-Does education level affect compensation?

-++ How are salaries distributed overall?
+-How are salaries distributed overall?

-++ Which countries pay the most?
+-Which countries pay the most?

 The project combines two survey datasets, cleans them, fixes inconsistencies, and produces clear, professional visualizations.

-⭐ Technologies Used:-
+⭐ Technologies Used:
 Python
 Pandas
 NumPy